 In 2018 HVWS was awarded a generous, multi-year grant from the NoVo Foundation to support diversity and SEL initiatives.
 Using a portion of these funds in the 2018-19 school year, the HVWS Diversity Committee worked in consultation with our teachers and a local bookseller, Byrds Books, to purchase more than 300 new books to add to our classroom readers and library.
 We are in the process of making a similarly sized addition to our collection in the 2019-20 school year.

-Over the past two years we have sent several faculty and staff to trainings with the Center for Racial Justice in Education and in March of 2020, we are welcoming the Center to HVWS to bring a multi-day workshop to our faculty and staff.
+Over the past two years we have sent several faculty and staff to trainings with the Center for Racial Justice in Education.
+We had an in-person training scheduled for all faculty and staff in March of 2020 which was interrupted by the pandemic.
+We will now welcome the Center virtually over the summer.
 “The Center for Racial Justice in Education’s mission is to train and empower educators to dismantle patterns of racism and injustice in our schools and communities.
 At the Center for Racial Justice in Education, we envision a world where all young people learn and thrive in racially equitable, liberating, and empowering educational spaces.”

 In 2019 the Diversity Committee launched “Deepening the Dialogue,” an ongoing series of discussions around issues of diversity and inclusion.